CartoDB/deck.gl-examples/trips/README.md

-## Example: deck.gl Trips layer and CARTO
+## Example: Trips

+CARTO + deck.gl also offer support for line layers, that can be used to represent trips, routes, and other movements across the globe.

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.

 ## Usage